-- b.
-If the mask holder is already out and placed on the shelf on the left, proceed directly to e - c.
+- a.
+Enable MA6 or MABA6 on CORAL - b.
+If the mask holder is already out and placed on the shelf on the left, proceed to e) - c.
 If a different mask holder is needed, disconnect the vacuum hose at the machine.
 Push in on the knurled knob and gently pull on the hose.
 Store the removed mask holder in the Karl Suss parts cabinet.
 Connect the vacuum hose for your new mask holder. - d.
 If the mask holder is in the inserted position, gently pull it out taking care not to hold the proximity flags.
-Flip the mask holder and place it on the loading tray to the left of the machine.
+Flip the mask holder and place it on the loading tray to the left of the machine. - e.

-e.
 Place the mask in the mask holder (chrome side up) and align mask position against the fixed plate and positioning pins.
 Press the flashing ENTER key to turn the vacuum on.
 Gently press the silver tab to engage the spring locking mechanism.
-This serves as an additional protection should the vacuum grip fail.

-f.
-Turn the mask holder upright (the mask will now have the chrome side facing down), insert it onto the dovetail guide of the alignment stage and push it in all the way.
+This serves as an additional protection should the vacuum grip fail. - f.
+Turn the mask holder upright (the mask will now have the chrome side facing down), insert it onto the alignment stage guide and push it in all the way.
+Gently wiggle the mask left and right to ensure that the mask holder sits correctly on the alignment stage.
 Clamp the mask holder in the alignment stage by pressing the CHANGE MASK key.
 A Ready for Load message will appear on the LCD display.

-9. Substrate Loading
+8. Substrate Loading

-Three types of wafer chucks can be used; one for pieces that are at least $1 \text{ cm}^2$ area, one for 4-inch and one for 6-inch size substrates.
-Use the 4-inch wafer chuck with a 5-inch mask holder and a 6-inch wafer chuck with a 7-inch mask holder.
+Three wafer chucks can be used; one for pieces that are at least 1 cm2 area, one for 4-inch and one for 6-inch size substrates.
+Use the 4-inch wafer chuck with a 5-inch mask holder and a 6-inch chuck with a 7-inch mask holder.
 The vacuum grooves on the chuck need to be fully covered by the substrate.
 Care has to be taken when handling the chucks as replacements are pricey and not easily obtained.
+Any chuck not in use should be stored in the Karl Suss parts cabinet.